uclaacm/react-native-course/02-intro-html-css/README.md

 You should now have a picture of matt on your webpage.

 ### Links (or more formally known as Anchors)
 > Checkpoint alert!
-If you fell behind no worries, just copy the [code found here](checkpoints/02/page.html) into your `page.
+If you fell behind no worries, just copy the [code found here](checkpoints/02/page.html) into your `page.html`

 What if we wanted to add a hyperlink to our webpage?
-Maybe a link to the [ACM TeachLA website](https://teachla.uclaacm.com/)?
+Maybe a link to the [ACM Teach LA website](https://teachla.uclaacm.com/)?

 We can do this with the `<a>` tag.
 Let's add it to our `page.html`
 ```html